gardener/documentation/website/documentation/getting-started/observability/_index.md

 Looking at Prometheus, our monitoring solution, in more detail:

-An instance of Prometheus runs in the Seed cluster next to the Shoots controlplane.
+An instance of Prometheus runs in the seed cluster next to the shoot's control plane.

 Prometheus is a monitoring solution, which includes alerting and uses a time-series database as its data store.